Forum Scholar’s Guild: Analysis of Sermon Zero

 Look at the first and last letters of each sentence in Sermon Zero.
 There is another message here, but it doesn't help!
 I bet there are more, too.
 Maybe something about the 3 and 72?
 I don't know what the first one means.
 About the second one, the crime of Vivec, maybe he stole something?
 That would be in line with the "three thieves" being the Tribunal..."

 I began to look through the Sermon once again using this new information.
-Alas, I was able to discern two other messages.
+I was able to discern two other messages.

 ...and then Sermon Zero Revealed!